Think of movies like Raiders of the Lost Arc, The Truman Show, and Ocean’s Eleven.

-When we connect with our clients for the first time, our initial discussions rely only on one thing, what story they have to tell and how do they want to tell it.
+When we connect with our clients for the first time, our initial discussions rely only on two things: the story and how to tell it.
 This is then captured in the script.

-This part of the explainer video production is crucial and like most explainer video agencies out there, we get our clients to lock in the script before proceeding further.
+This part of the explainer video production is crucial and like most explainer video agencies, we get our clients to lock in the script before proceeding further.
 The reason is quite simple:

 The script determines the direction, tone, and feel of the video, along with the style of animation, character design, etc.